 (a) The Arbitrator will ordinarily conduct the Arbitration Hearing in the manner set forth in these Rules.
 The Arbitrator may vary these procedures if it is determined to be reasonable and appropriate to do so.

-(b) The Arbitrator shall determine the order of proof and may require two or more witnesses to give their evidence together.
+It is expected that the Employee will attend the Arbitration Hearing, as will any other individual party with information about a significant issue. (b) The Arbitrator shall determine the order of proof, which will generally be similar to that of a court trial.